Optics of Aging

 A Feature Documentary that brings to life the beauty of aging.

-Optics of Aging will raise awareness and challenge stereotypes around aging.
-Through these elders’ stories, we find diverse and unique experiences that shine a light on aging and their individual contributions to the character of Rhode Island.
+Optics of Aging raises awareness and challenges stereotypes around aging.
+Through the stories of our elders, we find diverse and unique experiences that shine a light on aging.

 Our hope is that these stories also inspire and empower older adults to live their passions, overcome their challenges, and challenge age-related stereotyping.
 “Ageism harms everyone – old and young.
 But often, it is so widespread and accepted – in our attitudes and in policies, laws and institutions – that we do not even recognize its detrimental effect on our dignity and rights, said Michelle Bachelet, United Nations High Commissioner for Human Rights.”
 (World Health Organization)